Helping people with computers... one answer at a time.

 I recently bought a new computer with Windows Vista 64.
-What are the advantages/disadvantages of 64 bit over 32?
-I can't get my HP Deskjet 712c printer to work on a 64 system, is there a way?
+What are the

-I suspect I'm going to get some disagreement on this one, but so far I've voted with my virtual feet: all my machines are running 32 bit operating systems, even though several of them could run 64 bit.
+I suspect I’m going to get some disagreement on this one, but so far

-So you can guess what I'm going to recommend for the average user.
+So you can guess what I’m going to recommend for the average

-And, in fact, your very question highlights one of the reasons why.
+And, in fact, your very question highlights one of the reasons

 I've covered some of this in an earlier article, Are 64-bit PCs more secure than 32-bit machines?.
 (A little, for now.
 Smile)